Editor’s note: this article has been updated for timeliness.

-Sorting fact from crap can be a chore.
-Despite increased access to government data online over the years, some agencies are more transparent than others, information is tricky to secure and many are unaware of their right to know.
+Sorting fact from spin can be a chore.
+Despite increased access to government data online over the years, some agencies are more transparent than others, information is tricky to secure and many people are unaware of their right to know.
 But, help has arrived.

-“Government transparency isn’t just the concern of journalists,” Lucy Dalglish and Steve Engelberg of the American Society of News Editors (ASNE) said in a statement.
+“Government transparency isn’t just the concern of journalists,” said Lucy Dalglish and Steve Engelberg of the American Society of News Editors (ASNE), which started Sunshine Week, an annual, national initiative that highlights the importance of open government.
 “It’s for everyone.”

-Journalists launched Sunshine Week over a decade ago to combat increased government secrecy.
-It starts March 16, coinciding with National Freedom of Information Day and the birthday of James Madison, a founding father who wrote the First Amendment.
+Sunshine Week coincides with National Freedom of Information Day, which falls on the March 16 birthday of James Madison, a founding father who wrote the First Amendment.

 Before filing FOIL requests to access government documents, members of the public can search to see if the info they seek—government worker salaries, campaign donations and even many court cases—is already available online through a number of handy databases.

-Want to see if an ex or neighbor have been arrested?
+Want to see if an ex, tenant, employee or neighbor have been arrested?
 Some court records can be found online, although results vary on jurisdiction and the most detailed information still requires in-person requests to court clerks’ offices—especially in small town and village courts.

 But, the state Unified Court System website allows users to search cases online in a section dubbed e-Courts.
 Users can log in as members of the public to WebCrims to track current criminal cases by defendant name and WebCivil Supreme to search lawsuits by name of plaintiff or defendant—WebCivil sometimes includes PDF of court documents, too—but criminal cases are scrubbed from the website after sentencing.
 The main page also includes an attorney directory that can be useful.

-Those looking for a federal criminal defendant or lawsuit can sign up for the far-more-informative www.pacer.gov, short for Public Access to Court Electronic Records and click “find a case.”
+Those looking for a federal criminal defendant or lawsuit can sign up for the far-more-informative pacer.gov, short for Public Access to Court Electronic Records, and click “find a case.”
 Unlike the state courts, however, pacer charges 10 cents per page, so users need to enter billing information.

 Suffolk residents can read basic, recent—repeat: basic, recent—arrest and incident info in its raw form by reading the Media Supplimental Reports.
-The Nassau police website has said it’s “under construction” since January, but never included such specifics.
+The Nassau police website does not include such specifics.
 The FBI website posts frequently requested “hot topic” documents online.

 Curious how many sex offenders live nearby?
 The state Division of Criminal Justice Services has a database that allows users to search by name, county and zipcode here.
 But, that database only includes Level 2 and 3 sex offenders, the designation given to those more likely to be recidivists.
 Parents for Megan’s Law has a database that includes Level 1 sex offenders, the least likely to offend again.

 Interested in how your elected officials are spending tax dollars?
-The New York State Attorney General’s office created a website billed as a clearing house for state government info at www.nyopengovernment.com.
-So does the state Comptroller’s office at www.openbooknewyork.com.
-But, sometimes it’s best to go straight to the source—like searching lobbyists via the state Joint Commission on Public Ethics website at www.jcope.ny.gov.
+The New York State Attorney General’s office created a website billed as a clearing house for state government info at nyopengovernment.com.
+So does the state Comptroller’s office at openbooknewyork.com.
+But, sometimes it’s best to go straight to the source—like searching lobbyists via the state Joint Commission on Public Ethics website at jcope.ny.gov.

 Curious how much the government worker next door makes?
 For information that is lacking in the state’s websites—namely, public salaries—nonprofit groups, such as the Albany-based Empire Center for Public Policy, compile the info into searchable online databases.
 Their website, SeeThroughNY allows users to search public employee salaries, pensions, contracts and other info for various levels of government.